 The most powerful brand purpose will represent a long-term commitment rather than a short-term tactic: it will go beyond commercial aspirations to also create societal benefit.

-The internet is littered with examples of companies who have been questioned and held to account because of their over stretched promises, only to have to very quickly apologise, stand down and change tack.
+The internet is littered with examples of companies who have been questioned and held to account because of their over stretched promises, only to have to very quickly apologize, stand down and change tack.

 The moral of the story – keep it honest!